-Yemen: a nation on the brink of famine
+Yemen: On the brink of famine

 By: Lei Phyu

-Yemen is considered one of four countries in the world currently facing the threat of famine.
+Yemen is one of four countries in the world currently facing the threat of famine.
 Over two years of continuous war have created the conditions for widespread hunger in the country of 27 million.